 Teaching for your ForgivenessStudent loan forgiveness for either Perkins Loans or Stafford Loans can be achieved through full-time teaching positions at a low-income school as designated by the U.S. Department of Education or teaching in certain subject areas such as special education, mathematics, science, foreign languages and bilingual education.
 The chief administrator of the qualified school at which you taught will have to verify your participation and completion.
 Depending on your qualifications, you could earn forgiveness of from $5,000 to as much as $17,500 in loans.

 Health Care ProfessionalsCertain health care professionals can also have their payments deferred or totally forgiven with participation in the Nursing Education Loan Repayment Program.
-The NELRP will repay 60 percent of the qualifying loan balance of registered nurses who are selected for funding in exchange for 2 years of service at a critical shortage facility.
+The NELRP will repay 60 percent of the qualifying loan balance of licensed registered nurses (RNs), advanced practice registered nurses (APRNs) or nursing faculty members with qualifying debt who are selected for funding in exchange for 2 years of service at a Critical Shortage Facility (CSF).
 Those selected may be allowed to work a third year and receive repayment for an additional 25 percent of their qualifying loan balance.
 Only about 15% of the total number of applicants were selected to participate in the program for the last two years.
+Check all the requirements at Nurse Corp Loan Repayment Program page.

 The National Health Service Corps Loan Repayment Program provides for up to $50,000 in forgiveness for qualifying educational loans in exchange for two years service in a underserved communities.
-Areas of need currently are primary care professionals, including dental and mental and behavioral health clinicians.
+If you still have qualifying debt, you may be able to extend beyond the initial two years.
+You must be practicing in one of the following disciplines to qualify:

 There are other, less common ways to become eligible for partial or total student loan discharge.
 For example, if the school happened to close within 90 days of your enrollment and you were unable to finish your course(s), you may be eligible for a partial discharge of your loan, dependent on the amount of your expenses.
 If you did not receive an expected refund, you may be eligible for forgiveness of the amount of that refund.
 If your signature was forged on your loan agreements, your loan can be forgiven.
 If you die or find yourself temporarily or permanently disabled, you may receive student loan cancellation.